Harry Bowman: Trial and imprisonment

 Bowman went on trial in Tampa beginning on March 19, 2001, on ten counts involving crimes committed between 1980 and 1997.
 He was represented by noted defense attorney Henry Gonzalez of Tampa.
-Bowman wore spectacles and a dark suit and sported a styled hair throughout his trial.
+Bowman wore spectacles and a dark suit and sported styled hair throughout his trial.
 Due to prior incidents of the Outlaws attempting to interfere with judicial proceedings by intimidating witnesses, the court sua sponte decided to empanel an anonymous jury, withholding jurors' names, addresses, and places of employment.
 Despite Bowman's objections, the identities of the jury remained classified throughout his trial.
 Courthouse security was also increased; additional guards were placed in the courtroom, visitors were required to pass through metal detectors, and the judge banned Bowman from handling any sharp objects, ordering him to use felt-tipped pens.
 Despite the anticipation of an Outlaws presence, no club members attended the trial.

 The prosecutors representing the federal government, Terry Furr and Stephen Kunz, asserted that Bowman had sought to claim Florida and other states as Outlaws territory and ordered murders and other acts of violence against informants and rival biker gangs in a "campaign of terror".
 In presenting their case, Assistant U.S. District Attorney Furr stated: "Bowman is the head of a worldwide organization and has been for 20 years.
 It has existed for many years because of a code of silence and a code of vengeance."
 Over fifty witnesses, including former Outlaws members Wayne Hicks, Houston Murphy and Kevin Talley, testified against Bowman.
 The majority of the ex-Outlaws who testified for the prosecution were transported to the courthouse from prisons, having agreed to give evidence in exchange for reduced sentences for murder, rape, drug trafficking and other crimes.